Premier of Sarawak: Powers

 The power of the premier is subject to a number of limitations.
 Premiers removed as leader of his or her party, or whose government loses a vote of no confidence in the Legislative Assembly, must advise a state election or resign the office or be dismissed by Governor.
 The defeat of a supply bill (one that concerns the spending of money) or unable to pass important policy-related legislation is seen to require the resignation of the government or dissolution of Legislative Assembly, much like a non-confidence vote, since a government that cannot spend money is hamstrung, also called loss of supply.

 The premier's party will normally have a majority in the Legislative Assembly and party discipline is exceptionally strong in Sarawakian politics, so passage of the government's legislation through the Legislative Assembly is mostly a formality.

-Caretaker Premier
+Acting Premier of Sarawak

-The legislative assembly unless sooner dissolved by the Yang di-Pertua Negeri with His Excellency's own discretion on the advice of the premier shall continue for five years from the date of its first meeting.
-The state constitution permits a delay of 90 days of general election to be held from the date of dissolution and the legislative assembly shall be summoned to meet on a date not later than 120 days from the date of dissolution.
-Conventionally, between the dissolution of one legislative assembly and the convening of the next, the premier and the cabinet remain in office in a caretaker capacity.
+The appointment of an acting Premier (Pemangku Premier Sarawak) will only be implemented if a Premier is confirmed to be ill for a long period of time, or died while serving in the government administration.
+To appoint an acting Premier, he must have extensive experience in politics, economics, legal affairs, social affairs & people's unity, education, science & technology, sports, and religious affairs.
+There is no obstacle for any local leaders from various races, to hold the position as acting Premier of Sarawak.

+The appointment period of the acting Premier will only be given for 80 days only, until the consent of the Yang di-Pertua Negeri Sarawak to fully implement the appointment of the new Premier of Sarawak, on the condition that through the selection method of the new Sarawak government cabinet lineup, namely through government cabinet elections, or as directly using state government elections.